Indigenous Planning and Traditional Knowledge

 In 2020, the Indigenous Planning and Traditional Knowledge Advisory Group was formed by the Council to begin work of exploring the shift towards land relationship planning.

-On November 24 & 25 2021, the advisory group coordinated and led a Land Relationship Gathering.
+In November 2021, the advisory group coordinated and led a Land Relationship Gathering.
 The outcome included a set of themes and actions for consideration in regional planning.

-On August 8, 2022 the Council made formal Recommendations which included the embrace of Indigenous Planning approaches.
+In August 2022, the Council made formal Recommendations which included the embrace of Indigenous Planning approaches.

-At a September 2022 meeting of YLUPC, the Council confirmed the desire for an ongoing IPTK Committee and provided direction to staff to clarify the role and expand the membership to include broader First Nation membership.
+At a September 2022 meeting of YLUPC, the Council provided direction to staff to clarify the role of the advisory committee and expand the membership to include broader First Nation membership.

 Specific Chapter 11 sections of relevance include: